themanyone/crap/README.md

      {{1,2,3,4},
       {5,6,7,8},
       {9,10,11,12}},
-    // undefined length *i is not
+    // undefined length *i is unknown
     *i, j

     for i in test_image // computable length, optional